John Leighton Davies: Background

 book a compilation of "favourite recipes from famous people" including Prince Charles and the then Prime Minister Margaret Thatcher, which was published in 1980 in support of Wakefield Rugby Football Club.

 An acknowledgment in the book reads “J Leighton Davies, for his superhuman efforts in compiling all the recipes”.

 He was the father in law of former Wakefield RFC captain Martin Shuttleworth, and grandfather of Otley's Iain Shuttleworth.

 He died aged 67–68 in Wakefield, West Yorkshire, England.

 Playing career

-John Leighton Davies made his début for Wakefield Trinity during October 1948, he appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
-In addition, prior to the 1949–50 season, the archaic field-goal was also still a valid means of scoring points.
+John Leighton Davies made his début for Wakefield Trinity during October 1948.

 Contemporaneous Article Extract

 "Born in Skewen, South Wales, gained international schoolboy honours at Neath Technical.
 Played for Neath R.U., and had represented Glamorgan County on six occasions to reach the verge of international honours before turning to R.L. in October 1948.
 Looked set for an illustrious professional career when a succession of knee injuries forced his premature retirement in 1952."